 - Second mortgage options: Offer advice on obtaining a second mortgage or home equity loan to cover the difference between the purchase price and the remaining mortgage balance.
 Not only does this give your clients more options, it is an upsell for you.

-Assist buyers in planning how to cover the equity payment, whether through savings, a gift from family, or a second mortgage.
+- Financial planning: Assist buyers in planning how to cover the equity payment, whether through savings, a gift from family, or a second mortgage.

 - Negotiation support: Guide buyers in negotiating with sellers to reach an agreement on the equity payment that is fair and manageable.